-We generally fund acquisitions using cash on hand.
+We generally fund acquisitions using a combination of cash on hand and with the proceeds of debt.
 Assets acquired and liabilities assumed in connection with an acquisition are recorded at their fair values determined by management as of the date of acquisition.
 The excess of the transaction consideration over the fair value of the net assets acquired is recorded as goodwill.
 We amortize intangible assets acquired as part of business combinations over their estimated useful lives unless their useful lives are determined to be indefinite.
 For certain business combinations, we utilize independent valuations to assist us in estimating the fair value of purchased intangibles.
 Our purchased intangibles primarily relate to contracts and programs acquired and customer relationships, which are amortized over periods of 15 years or less.
 The determination of the value and useful life of purchased intangibles is judgmental in nature and, therefore, the amount of annual amortization expense we record is affected by these judgments.
-For example, if the weighted average amortization period for our purchased intangibles was one year less than we have determined, our 2015 amortization expense would have increased by approximately \$2.9 million.
+For example, if the weighted average amortization period for our purchased intangibles was one year less than we have determined, our 2016 amortization expense would have increased by approximately \$4.2 million.